shanenelson1117/shanenelson1117.github.io/README.md

 # Shane Nelson
 ![This is me](EU2A0146.jpeg)
 ## About Me
 Hello, I am Shane.
 This is a markdown document for ENGL 396.
-In my free time I enjoy cooking, watching Brooklyn Nine Nine, and playing hockey.
+In my free time I love to:
+1. learn new things
+2. play hockey
+3. watch Brooklyn Nine Nine
+4. cook

 ## Academics